Elena983/baysor/README.md

 ![image](https://github.com/Elena983/baysor/assets/68946912/b2f135f1-0eea-4d76-8ea7-63dd76ed5f52)

-As we see, in Xenium data 161K cells, we got 330k.
+As we can see, in Xenium data, we got 118K cells, and we got 330k.
 Then we will cut some to prominent artefacts and noise.
 We may always try different BAYSOR settings, to see the best fine-tunes.